bazelbuild/starlark/spec.md

 ### Integers

 The Starlark integer type represents integers.
-Its type `int`.
+Its type is `int`.

 Integers may be positive or negative, and arbitrarily large.
 Integer arithmetic is exact.